 What are the possible risks of the surgery?

 Your doctor will discuss the specific risks and potential benefits of the septal myectomy procedure with you.
 The procedure is generally very safe.
 However, as with any surgical procedure, there are risks related to your age, the presence of other medical conditions and the number of procedures you undergo during a single operation.Specific risks may include: infection; irregular heart rhythm, such as ventricular arrhythmia; chest pain or angina; heart attack, stroke or death.
 Special precautions are taken to reduce these very low risks.There may be other possible risks.
 When you meet with your doctor, please ask questions to make sure you understand why the procedure is recommended and all of the potential risks.Also, please discuss any concerns you may have about lying flat on your back for a prolonged period (3 to 6 hours) during the procedure.

-How to find a doctor if you have hypertrophic cardiomyopathy
+How do I find a doctor if I have hypertrophic cardiomyopathy?

 The Hypertrophic Cardiomyopathy Association (HCMA) is dedicated to support and educate those with HCM, their families and other health care professionals.
-They may be contacted at P.O.
-Box 306, Hibernia, NJ 07842; phone 973/983-7429; email at firstname.lastname@example.org; or the HCMA website.
+They may be contacted by phone at 973.983.7429 or email at [email protected].
+You can also visit the HCMA website or reach them by mail at P.O.
+Box 306, Hibernia, NJ 07842.